trywilco/wilco-docs/docs/building-your-quest/conditions/action-success.md

 # action_success

-Category: General
-Description: Check if the previously executed action block finished with success
-Type: Condition

 ### Description

-**Type**: condition
+**Type**: Condition

-Check if a previously executed action block was finished successfully.
+Checks if a previously executed action block was finished successfully.
 It uses the `success` param set on the output of every named block.

 ## Params